Potter County Memorial Stadium: Questionable future

 In May 2015, a non-binding referendum was voted on for funding a new baseball stadium, with a margin of 52-48% voting "yes".After the Airhogs departure in 2016, Amarillo was left without a professional baseball team.
 However, on June 21, 2017, Elsinore Sports Group announced that the San Antonio Missions would be moving to Amarillo as the Colorado Springs Sky Sox were moving to San Antonio, with an understanding that a new stadium would be built.
 Shortly after the announcement, San Jacinto, a local private school signed a five-year lease to play at the stadium.
 In February 2018, the new stadium broke ground in downtown Amarillo on the property formerly occupied by Coca-Cola.
 On May 30, 2018, it was announced that the franchise would be named the Amarillo Sod Poodles.
 In January 2019, it was announced that the Sod Poodles would begin play at Hodgetown on April 8, 2019 against the Midland RockHounds.
 As of March 2019, no future plans have been made regarding Potter County Memorial Stadium beyond 2022.

+In March 2023 Potter County and Tri-State fair officials that Potter County Memorial Stadium would be demolished by September 2023 just in time for the tri state fair to begin.